heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 You can use two types of QR codes:

 * **Static**: Static QR codes are permanent and provide limited functionality.
 After you create a static QR code, you cannot change the encoded data.
 You also cannot track metrics, such as the number of scans, location of scans, or device types used to scan.
 Static QR codes are ideal for resumes, business cards, and temporary marketing campaigns.
-* **Dynamic**: Dynamic QR codes are customizable and offer more functionality.
+* **Dynamic**: Dynamic QR codes are customizable and provide more functionality.
 They load the encoded information faster, and you can track metrics such as the total number of scans, average total scans per day, and the number of unique visitors.
 Dynamic QR codes are ideal for restaurants, government agencies, and other business types as they allow for data collection and updates when necessary.

 ### Functionality of QR codes